 Graduands can request one extra ticket in advance by sending an email to email@example.com.
 Your full name, student number and degree course must be included in the email.
-Your request will be entered into a random ballot, and you will be informed by email no later than 5.00 pm on Monday 5 February 2018 if your extra ticket has been allocated.
+Your request will be entered into a random ballot, and you will be informed by email no later than 3 working days before your ceremony if your extra ticket has been allocated.
 Please see Ticket allocation and collection for full information.

 Yes, you will be allocated your own graduand ticket which includes your seat number.
 Please note that you will need to collect your own graduand ticket even if you have no guests with you.

 This is a family occasion so children are welcome to attend, however they must be accompanied by an adult and any child aged 2 or over must be allocated a guest ticket.
 Ceremonies last for around 90 minutes so they may not be suitable for very young children.
 Out of respect for other guests we request that small children should be taken outside if they become unsettled during the ceremony, so as not to disturb proceedings.
 Please note that prams and pushchairs may not be brought into the Hall but can be left in the side corridors by prior arrangement.